astroumd/lmtoy/examples/lmtoy_reduce.md

 # Advanced concepts:   Combining maps from different OBSNUM

 A common situation is that maps from different OBSNUM are combined.
-There at several approaches
+There are several approaches:

 1. Use the .fits and .wt.fits of all obsnum to create a weighted map.
 Assuming the maps have the same WCS grid, this is a simple